kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ## Confirming Malicious Activity

-Based on the payload structure and directory traversal technique used in the request, the traffic was classified as malicious.
+Based on the payload structure and directory traversal technique observed in the logs, the traffic was classified as malicious.

 ![image7](Image/image7.png)